alex-arana/dtsproject/trunk/dts-ws/readme.txt

 Maven Build, install, test instructions
 =========================================

+The dts-ws module contains the Web Service that provides a platform agnostic interface to submitting dts jobs to the dts broker (and onto a workernode/batchjob).
+The WS is built as a standard .war file.
+The WS requires access to a relational db in order to store job submission requests and to store asychronous status updates recieved from the dts-broker.
+A platform independent HSQLDB is provided by default.
+It is pre-configured and can be used for testing and lightweight deployments.

 a) Recursivley copy and rename the 'src/main/resources/sample-ws-dot-dataminx-dir' dir to you chosen location:
 Default is '$HOME/.dataminx' e.g:
   cp -r src/main/resources/sample-ws-dot-dataminx-dir ~/.dataminx